Swadhin Kumar Mandal: Biography

 Setharampattu Seshaiyer Krishnamurthy and after securing a PhD in 2002, he moved to the US to do the post-doctoral studies, under Robert C. Haddon of the University of California at Riverside (2002–2006); later, he worked at the laboratory of Herbert W. Roesky of the University of Göttingen (2006–2007), holding an Alexander von Humboldt fellowship.
 During his stay in the US. he also worked at Carbon Solutions, Inc. California, and on his return to India, he joined the Indian Institute of Science Education and Research, Kolkata (IISER Kolkata) where he holds the position of a professor.
-At IISER, he heads a laboratory, Swadhin K. Mandal's Sensitive Lab where he hosts several researchers.
+At IISER, he heads a laboratory, Swadhin K. Mandal's Sensitive Lab where he hosts several doctoral and post-doctoral researchers.

 Mandal focuses his research on designing dual catalyst for hydroamination and has published a number of articles.
 ResearchGate, an online repository of scientific articles has listed 85 of them.
 The Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards in 2018.